microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/01-index.md

 1. Then you will be able to download an OpenAPI document.
 Let's take a look at the document.
 It might look like the following JSON document, saying that you MUST use either `Ocp-Apim-Subscription-Key` in the request header or `subscription-key` in the request querystring.

    However, you MUST remove both because you are not going to use the API key auth this time.
+Make sure that you MUST replace `{{TENANT_ID}}` with your tenant ID.

     ```jsonc
     {